munsanco/settle-ease/README.md

 1. Download code base from Github repository.
 2. You will need to locate your local file path for where the CSV file is saved at.
 This path will look like this [your local path]/settle-ease/src/test/resources/TR123325.csv
+3.You will need to locate your local file path for where the database file is save at.
+This path will look like this  [your local path]/settle-ease/settle-ease/src/test/resources/FuelData.db.
+Please note that adding jdbc:sqlite: in front of the db file path will result in an incorrect path, as this is added in for the user automatically within the code.
-3. Run program
+4. Run program
-4. You will be prompted to enter the file path (refer to step 2).
+5. You will be prompted to enter the csv file path (refer to step 2).
+6. You will be prompted to enter the database file path (refer to step 3).
-5. Once the correct file path is entered, SettleEase will process the CSV contenst and the results will be rendered to the Console with the Report ID.
+7. Once the correct file path is entered, SettleEase will process the CSV contenst and connect to the appropriate database and the results will be rendered to the Console with the Report ID.
-6. SettleEase
+8. SettleEase will prompt the user with several options between entering a fuel card number, sorting transactions with 'rank', returning the top 3 fuel spenders, or exiting the program.
-7. Once processed, SettleEase will prompt you to enter in a Fuel Card number.
-A valid Fuel Card number to use for testing is "012".
+9. A valid Fuel Card number to use for testing is "012".
 Card number "012" is the only fuel card number in this file with multiple states available for a breakdown.
 An invalid Fuel Card number to use for testing is "069".
+Card number "012" can also be used to test the aggregating feature that is returned with the top 3 as this card has multiple transactions in the csv file that are added up.

 ## <a id="usage"></a>Usage
 Below are the instructions for running this application assuming you have successfully followed the Installation steps:

 1. Run program with local IDE (Eclipse).
-2. You will be prompted to enter the file path (refer to step 2 of Installation).
+2. You will be prompted to enter the csv file path (refer to step 2 of Installation).
+3. You will be prompted to enter the database file path (refer to step 3 of Installation).
-3. Once the correct file path is entered, SettleEase will process the CSV contenst and the results will be rendered to the Console with the Report ID.
+4. Once the correct file path is entered, SettleEase will process the CSV contenst, connect to the database and results will be rendered to the Console with the Report ID.
-4. SettleEase shall prompt you to enter in a Fuel Card number.
-5. If valid, SettleEase shall return to you the total spend for specified Fuel Card number.
-6. SettleEase will prompt you to enter in a new fuel card number whether input is valid or not, also allowing the user to 'exit' the program.
-7. After 'exit' the program successfully terminates.
+5. SettleEase shall prompt the User several options to choose from (enter fuel card number, rank to sort transactions, top 3 to return to three fuel spenders, and ability to exit).
+6. With each selected option SettleEase will return the desired output, with connection to the database.
+8. After 'exit' the program successfully terminates and will delete the tables and contents from the database to allow for a fresh restart of the program upon next use.

 ## <a id="contributing"></a>Contributing